Bike Light Buying Guide

 Recharge your batteries.

 Charge your USB rechargeable lights when you first receive them and then charge after every use.
 For commuters that may mean charging them at work.
-Battery lights you need to carry a spare battery with you.
+If your lights are standard battery lights you need to carry a spare battery with you.

-Most lights will come with different modes, flashing, narrow beam wide beam.
-Understand when these modes work best to maximise your ability to be seen and see.
+Most lights will come with different modes, flashing, narrow beam, wide beam etc. Understand when these modes work best to maximise your ability to be seen and see.
 Find out more The Right Bike Lights for your Riding Environment

-Refer to the information on each individual bike light for an understanding how to turn on the different modes and the modes available and their run time.
+Refer to the information on each individual bike light to understand how to turn on the different modes and the mode run time.